 Fewer toys!
-What I once thought was impossible was now within my grasp.
+What I once thought impossible, was now within my grasp.

 I was on a mission to declutter my home and toys were next on my list.
 In an effort to encourage and motivate my kiddos for when their now minimalist Momma eventually came knocking for their stuff, I proudly paraded them around my own donation and trash piles.